abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 aside and return to being mindfully attentive to what we're doing.

-One of the problems with having a sense of urgency is the feeling of flailing around—putting out effort in a sporadic way and not being able to sustain it.
+One of the problems with having a sense of urgency is the feeling of flailing around---putting out effort in a sporadic way and not being able to sustain it.
 We start off enthusiastically, really buckling down:
 *Okay, back to the practice, I'm really going to stick with it this time.* Yet we're not able to sustain it.
 We swing back and forth.
 Sometimes the results of our efforts might not seem so dazzling.
 They